fwup-home/fwup/README.md

 meta-misc            | Miscellaneous additional data.
 Format and contents are up to the user meta-creation-date   | Timestamp when the update was created (automatically added).
-If you want to force the timestamp, set the `NOW` environment variable. meta-fwup-version    | Version of fwup used to create the update (automatically added)
+If you want to force the timestamp, set the `NOW` environment variable. meta-fwup-version    | Version of fwup used to create the update (automatically added) meta-uuid            | A UUID to represent this firmware.
+The UUID won't change even if the .fw file is digitally signed after creation (automatically generated)

 After setting the above options, it is necessary to create scopes for other options.
 The currently available scopes are: